DeanVanGreunen/PaperTanks/README.md

 Things to do.

+- [ ] Hook into mouse position relative to the canvas, which is repositioned to the middle of the canvas, and mouse up/down events
+- [ ] Hook into keyboard, press, up/down events
 - [ ] Add Button Component (used for `Start Game`, and `"Multiplayer" <- Disabled` buttons)
 - [ ] Add Game Component (this will contain, the entire game logic)
 - [ ] Add Level Component (used for level selection and map logic)